octa7th/Mysql-Database/README.md

 # Mysql Database Class

-A dead simple mysqli wrapper for PHP to access mysql database.
+A dead simple and powerfull mysqli wrapper for PHP to access mysql database.
+All you need is to call the file in your application.
+And create a new object using this Database class.

-This project is inspired by codeigniter database active record class.
-Feel free to contribute.

-## Method

-You can use this class in many ways, i'm gonna show you one by one.
-Using a demo table.

-### GET

-Get data from table
 ```php
 require 'database.php';